-While on probation, students will:
+Pre-Nursing Students on probation will:

-- Receive a letter informing them of their probationary status. - Be notified that a Service Indicator blocking registration has been placed on their record and will remain until probation is removed. - Be required to sign a contract with their adviser outlining their individualized requirements to remove probation. - Be required to meet with their advisor each semester while on probation in order to register. - Students must remove probation after 1 semester (e.g. achieve the current School entry GPA requirement) or make progress toward removal (e.g. increase their cumulative GPA) in order to continue as a student in the School of Nursing.
+- Receive correspondence informing them of their probationary status. - Be required to sign a contract with their adviser outlining their individualized requirements to remove probation. - Be required to meet with their advisor each semester while on probation in order to register. - Students must remove probation after 1 semester (e.g. achieve the current School entry GPA requirement) or make progress toward removal (e.g. increase their cumulative GPA) in order to avoid dismissal from the school, college, or university.